genebean/sinatra-otel-demo/README.md

 # Sinatra OTel Demo

 This is a simple Sinatra application that sleeps a random amount of time before showing a page.
-It has tracing setup per https://docs.datadoghq.com/tracing/setup/ruby/ so that it can send spans to an OpenTracing backend.
+It has tracing setup per via https://github.com/open-telemetry/opentelemetry-ruby/tree/master/instrumentation/sinatra and is using the Jaeger exporter from https://github.com/open-telemetry/opentelemetry-ruby/tree/master/exporters/jaeger.

+A docker-compose file is included that starts up both.